ramgopalputta/Object_Detection_Using_TensorFlow/README.md

 # 5. MODEL EVALUATION
 Once the model is trained, the model is evaluated by determinig: \
-Mean Average Precision - TP/(TP+FP) - what proportion of detections were correct?
-(Ideally, As high as possible)\
+Mean Average Precision - TP/(TP+FP) - what proportion of detections were correct? \
 Mean Average Recall    - TP/(TP+FN) - what proportion of actual objects were captured?\
 Loss - Evaluating how well the model is performing against the given data.\
 Ideally, Precision and Recall must be as high as possible; and Loss should be low.